droidjst/AstronomyDownloader/README.md

 ***

-How to run via the command line (Windows, OS X, and UNIX):
+How to run this project via the command line (Windows, Mac OS X, and Linux):

 The Java 1.7 JDK (or above) must be installed on the computer and the /bin folder must listed in the System Environment Variables (run "java -version" in Command Prompt).